Dosan Ahn Changho-class submarine: Batch-I

-On 26 December 2012 - South Korea's Ministry of National Defense (MND) contracted DSME to build the first two Batch-I submarines - at an estimated cost of USD $1.56 billion.
+On 26 December 2012 - South Korea's Ministry of National Defense (MND) contracted DSME to build the first two Batch-I submarines - at an estimated cost of US$1.56 billion.
 On 30 November 2016 - the MND contracted HHI to build the third submarine of the series.

-The construction of the first submarine began in November 2014, with a "steel-cutting" ceremony at DSME's shipyard in Okpo, South Korea The submarine, christened as the Dosan Ahn Chang-ho, was launched in an elaborate ceremony on 14 September 2018 - an event that was attended by senior representatives from South Korea's government and military, including South Korean president Moon Jae-in.
-Dosan Ahn Chang-ho began its sea trials in June 2019 and was commissioned into the ROKN on 13 August 2021.
+The construction of the first submarine began in November 2014, with a "steel-cutting" ceremony at DSME's shipyard in Okpo, South Korea The submarine, christened as the Dosan Ahn Changho, was launched in an elaborate ceremony on 14 September 2018 - an event that was attended by senior representatives from South Korea's government and military, including South Korean president Moon Jae-in.
+Dosan Ahn Changho began its sea trials in June 2019 and was commissioned into the ROKN on 13 August 2021.

 Work on the second submarine began - with the laying of its keel in July 2016.
 Christened as the Ahn Mu, the submarine was launched on 10 November 2020.
 It is scheduled to be delivered by 2022.

 The construction of the third and final submarine began in June 2017, at HHI's shipbuilding facility in Ulsan, South Korea.
 Christened as the Shin Chae-ho, the submarine was launched on 28 September 2021.
 It is scheduled to be delivered by 2024.